dcl-2019-01/curriculum/docs/spatial-vis.md

     ``` r
     ggplot() +
       geom_sf(data = nc) +
-      annotate("point", x = -80, y = 35, colour = "red", size = 4) +
+      annotate(geom = "point", x = -80, y = 35, color = "red", size = 4) +
       coord_sf(xlim = c(-81, -79), ylim = c(34, 36))
     ```

     ![](spatial-vis_files/figure-markdown_github/unnamed-chunk-6-1.png)

 -   You want to override to use a specific projection.
 If you don't specify the `crs` argument, it just uses the one provided in the first layer.
-The following example uses "USA\_Contiguous\_Albers\_Equal\_Area\_Conic".
-The easiest way to supply the CRS is as a EPSG ID.
-I found this ID (102003) with a little Googling.
-It uses the NAD83 datum.
+The following example uses the Albers Equal Area projection and the NAD83 datum, which has an EPSG code of 102003.

     ``` r
     ggplot() +